jmettraux/aachen/src/cac__skills.md

 Skills are expressed from 0 to 10 or 20.
 That value is used as a d20 modifier against an Ability TC, a Save TC, or an AC.

 When a character acquires a skill, they start at +0.
-If a character has not been exposed to the skills, they have a -2 in it.
+If a character has not been exposed to the skills, they have a default -2.

+A character may have at most a `level + 1` skill score.

 Skills are divided between Fighter skills **F**, Magic skills **M**, and General skills **G**.